 If you are not a makeup artist who learned to quickly detect someone’s undertone, you probably struggle to find a difference between your surface tone and undertone.

 The first step in grasping the concept?
 Understanding that our skin’s surface tone is the color you’d describe yourself as having (ivory, light, medium, tan, dark, etc.) Your skin’s undertone is the color underneath the surface.
-You can have the same skin color as someone, but a different undertone, which are broken down in three classifications:
+You can have the same skin color as someone, but a different undertone, which is broken down into three classifications:

 - Cool (pink, red or bluish undertones)